petehuang/petehuang.github.io/_posts/2018-12-15-learning-intensity-consistency.markdown

 Currently every two years, the World Chess Championship takes headlines in publications that definitely don’t care about chess the rest of the time, and for the last 4 iterations (2013, 2014, 2016, 2018), Magnus Carlsen has [come out on top](https://fivethirtyeight.com/features/magnus-carlsen-is-again-the-world-chess-champion/) as victor.

-In 2013, [Sports Illustrated](https://www.si.com/vault/2013/07/29/106348951/why-pujols-cant-and-arod-wouldnt-touch-this-pitch) nicely summarized two studies that decoded some of the most crucial essences of chess mastery.
+In casual browsing, I found a 2013 [Sports Illustrated article](https://www.si.com/vault/2013/07/29/106348951/why-pujols-cant-and-arod-wouldnt-touch-this-pitch) that nicely summarized two studies that decoded some of the most crucial essences of chess mastery.

 First, Dutch psychologist Adriaan de Groot uncovered what appears today to be obvious: that experience matters.